avidthinker/avidthinker.github.io/docs/posts/ECDSA/ecdsa.md

 If $(r, s, v)$ is a signature created by signing a message $M$ with a private key $d$, then so is $(r, n-s, 1-v)$.

 That's it.
-The problem arises when someone blacklists $(r, s, v)$ (once it's been used) believing that's going to prevent double spending.
+The problem arises when someone blacklists $(r, s, v)$ (once it's been used) believing that this will prevent double spending.
 An attacker will use the signature $(r, n-s, 1-v)$ to send the same message for a second time, bypassing the blacklist.

-Instead, programs should use nonces contained directly in the messages and blacklist the nonces or the (hashes of the) messages themselves.
+Instead, programs should use nonces contained directly in the messages and blacklist the nonces or the messages themselves.

 Let's see why both signatures are valid.